Aswath-Ramana/Table_Image-to-CSV/README.md

 # Table_Image-to-CSV

 Tesseract has unicode (UTF-8) support, and can recognize more than 100 languages "out of the box".This project does not include a GUI application.
-If you need one, please see the 3rdParty documentation.

-Tesseract can be trained to recognize other languages.
+If you need one, please see the 3rdParty documentation.Tesseract can be trained to recognize other languages.
 See Tesseract Training for more information.

 ### Installing Tesseract